|

 that different at all.
 One;

 manufacturing, deals in multiple units of product per unit of time.
-The
+The other;

-protecting the constraint, the slowest step.
+constraint, the slowest step.
+In

-by protecting the constraint, the longest dependent path in project.
+protecting the constraint, the longest dependent path in project.
 Theory of Constraints implementations are very rapid

 compared to other approaches for a number of reasons; they address dynamic